SquizAI/EHR/research/revenue_optimization_research.md

 ## Executive Summary

 This research document presents comprehensive findings on revenue optimization strategies for postpartum telehealth platforms based on market analysis conducted through 2024-2025.
+By implementing the strategic pricing approaches outlined here, FloHealth will position your organization to maximize revenue while delivering exceptional value to patients.
 As the postpartum telehealth market matures, sophisticated pricing, packaging, and revenue optimization strategies have emerged as critical differentiators for sustainable platform success.

 ## Market Context